IpsumDominum/FakeMake/README.md

 #FakeMake

 ### COMPSCI711 Assignment 4
 Student ID : 851640593
 Name : Chenrong Lu

+Make, but faster by using a thread pool

 ### Run instructions
 Type: fakemake -h for instructions.